purple4reina/sample-apps/flask-streaming/README.md

 ```

 Then hit it again with the curl command.
 It will return the contents of the
 page as expected, including the RUM.
 No errors.
+However, it is not using
+`gevent-websocket`.